What Is The Average Rate of Return From An Annuity?

 Annuity's Rate of Return in General Terms

 Generally speaking, an annuity's projected rate of return will be less than most alternative investments.
 That's because an annuity insurance company is trying to make money by guaranteeing income.
-To do that, they have to payout a smaller rate of interest than the rate of return they earn on the money you give them.
+To do that, they have to pay out a lower rate of interest than the rate of return they earn on the money you give them.
 In the insurance industry, this is called the "spread" between the rate the company pays the annuity owner and the rate of interest they earn on their money.
-Furthermore, since life annuities don't tell the person purchasing it, their rate of return, they can make the payouts less because people don't understand how they work or how the rate of return is calculated.
+Furthermore, since life annuities don't tell the person purchasing it, their rate of return, they can make the payouts less because people don't understand how they work or how the rate of return gets calculated.

 Do Annuities Make Poor Investments?